infretis/infentory/infinit_nh3_inversion/README.md

 In the `restart.toml`, change the `steps` keyword from 750 to e.g. 2500.

-We already renamed the run5/ folder back to load/, so one now simply run
+We already renamed the run5/ folder back to load/, so we can now simply run

 ```bash
 infretisrun -i restart.toml